A beginner’s guide to understanding solar battery basics and benefits.

 Most batteries on the market easily push out 5kW, but not all.
 5kW continuous is enough so you can turn on your jug, while your Wi-fi, lights, and a cheeky heat pump keep on keeping on without a huckup.

 We’re all for less capable options in the market place.
 But call (and price) it for what it is.
-But if the battery can’t power an air-fryer, what even is the point in living?
+If your solar battery can’t power an air-fryer, what's the point of living?

 ⚙️ Switchover Time: When the Grid Goes Down, How Fast Do You Bounce Back?